Get the newsletter.

 Meet This Sweet Biscuit Strawberry Shortcake Recipe

 What is not to love about strawberry shortcakes?
 Shortcakes require much less work than a full pie, but deliver the same homey, buttery, fruit-filled satisfaction.
-This strawberry shortcake recipe combines a tender, buttery cream biscuit with lightly-sweetened fresh strawberries for a breezy spring and summer dessert everyone loves.
+This strawberry shortcake recipe combines a flaky, buttery biscuit with lightly-sweetened fresh strawberries for a breezy spring and summer dessert everyone loves.
+Top with a dollop of fresh whipped cream or a scoop of vanilla ice cream.

 strawberries lemon sugar butter flour